OndrejHome/ansible.ha-cluster-pacemaker/README.md

 ha-cluster-pacemaker
 =========

-Role for configuring and expanding basic pacemaker cluster on CentOS/RHEL 6/7/8 and Fedora 28/29/30/31/32 systems.
+Role for configuring and expanding basic pacemaker cluster on CentOS/RHEL 6/7/8 and Fedora 31/32 systems.

+This role can configure following aspects of pacemaker cluster:
+- enable needed system repositories
+- install needed packages
+- create and configure users and groups for running pacemaker cluster
+- configure firewall
+- generate items in `/etc/hosts`
+- authorize cluster nodes
+- create cluster or expand cluster (check `allow_cluster_expansion`)
+  - "2 or more" node cluster
+  - single heartbeat, rrp or knet with up to 8 links
+  - remote nodes
+  - use autodetected or custom selected interfaces/IPs for heartbeat
+- start and enable cluster on boot
+- configure stonith devices
+  - by default install and configure `fence_xvm` stonith devices
+  - optionally configure `fence_kdump`
+  - optionally configure `fence_vmware` or any other `fence_*` stonith devices

+Role fully supports `--check` mode for default configuration and partially supports it for most of other options.

+When reporting issue please provide following information (if possible):
+- used ansible version
+- OS from which ansible was run
+- playbook and invetory file that produced error (remove sensitive information where appropriate)
+- error message or description of missbehaviour that you have encountered

 Requirements
 ------------

+This role depend on role [ondrejhome.pcs-modules-2](https://github.com/OndrejHome/ansible.pcs-modules-2).

+**Ansible 2.8** or later.
+(NOTE: it might be possible to use earlier versions, in case of issues please try updating Ansible to 2.8+)

-RHEL: It is expected that machines will already be registered and subscribed for access to 'High Availability' or 'Resilient storage' channels.
+**RHEL 6/7/8:** It is expected that machines will already be registered.
+Role will by default enable access to 'High Availability' or 'Resilient storage' channel.
+If this is not desired check the `enable_repos` variable.

-Fedora: Don't forget to set `ansible_python_interpreter=/usr/bin/python3` for Fedora hosts as shown in example inventory at the end of this README.
-On Fedora systems this role uses Python 3.

-CentOS/RHEL 8: Don't forget to set `ansible_python_interpreter=/usr/libexec/platform-python` for CentOS/RHEL 8 hosts as shown in example inventory at the end of this README.
-On CentOS/RHEL 8 systems this role uses python from system (Python 3)

-This role requires at least version `2.9` of `python-jinja2` library.
-When this role is run from RHEL/CentOS 7 system you may encounter issue with old `python-jinja2` package described in Issue #6.
-To get the updated version of python-jinja2 and its dependencies you can use following RPM repository - https://copr.fedorainfracloud.org/coprs/ondrejhome/ansible-deps-el7/.
+**RHEL/CentOS 7:** This role requires at least version `2.9` of `python-jinja2` library.
+If not present you may encounter error described in Issue #6.
+To get the updated version of `python-jinja2` and its dependencies you can use following RPM repository - https://copr.fedorainfracloud.org/coprs/ondrejhome/ansible-deps-el7/ for both CentOS 7 and RHEL 7.

-pcs-0.10 on Fedora 29+ and CentOS/RHEL 8 is supported when using 'ondrejhome.pcs-modules-2' version 20.0.0 or later.

-Ansible version 2.9.10 and 2.9.11 will fail with error `"'hostvars' is undefined"` when trying to configure remote nodes.
-This applies only when there is at least one node with `cluster_node_is_remote=True`.
+Ansible version **2.9.10** and **2.9.11** will fail with error `"'hostvars' is undefined"` when trying to configure remote nodes.
+This applies only when there is at least one node with `cluster_node_is_remote=True`. **Avoid these Ansible versions** if you plan to configure remote nodes with this role.

 Role Variables
 --------------